chanderharish1/064b2e4d-e01a-4c29-9eb9-8836259b2a9c/README.md

 - PHP framework has not been implemented as part of this project
 - Automated tests, Functional & Integration testing are not covered in this project.
 PHPUnit testing is covered.

+## Assumptions

+The program works based on the following assumptions made during development.

+- The test data is assumed to have no duplicate records.
+- The year level in students.json and student-responses.json is ambiguous and inconsistent.

 ## Getting Started

 ### Prerequisites